molecula/documentation/_includes/cloud/trial-account-limits.md

-Trial accounts are limited to:
+Trial accounts are limited to one database.
-* One database
-* Multiple tables
-* One data source